 - "Is anyone using this mark"

-- "Will use of my trademark subject me to liability for trademark infringement?"
+- "Will use of your trademark subject you to liability for trademark infringement?"

-This search is available for free from Trademarkia and dates back to 1870 including living and dead (or abandoned) trademarks.
-You can search by Register a Trademark name, Register a Trademark slogan, or Register a Trademark logo theme.
+This trademark search is available for free from Trademarkia and dates back to 1870 including live and dead (or abandoned) trademarks.
 Trademarkia puts the power of finding available marks in your hands without costly legal fees.

-Trademarkia's online application service was designed by IP lawyers and every application we receive is filed after review by an attorney.
+Trademarkia's online application service was designed by experienced trademark lawyers and every application we receive is filed by qualified paralegals.